-Winter may be fading at lower elevations, but it is holding strong at the peaks of the mountains.
-Take advantage of snow, speed, and spectacular sights from up to 12,500 feet in elevation on a snowmobile tour.
+Winter may be thawing out at lower elevations, but it is holding strong at the peaks of the mountains.
+Take advantage of snow, speed, and sights from up to 12,500 feet in elevation on a snowmobile tour.
 Or, rent a snowmobile and follow trails on your own.

 Our favorite outfitter is Nova Guides, located at Camp Hale.
-They offer fun and knowledgeable guides, seemingly endless terrain in the White River National Forest, and breathtaking views from the top of the Continental Divide.
+They offer fun and knowledgeable guides, seemingly endless terrain in the White River National Forest, and views from the top of the Continental Divide.

 Constructed in 1942 and decommissioned in 1945, Camp Hale was a training ground for perfecting mountain warfare techniques.
 The elite troops who trained there were some of the first of the present-day United States Army’s 10th Mountain Division.
 Troops endured freezing temperatures and fierce winter storms as they practiced mountain climbing, alpine and Nordic skiing, and cold weather-survival tactics at an altitude of 9,200 feet.
 Troops were recruited primarily from colleges and ski clubs, with the thought that it might be easier to train warfare skills than ski techniques.
 This first group was deployed in World War II to the mountains of Italy and Austria.
 Although Camp Hale hasn’t been used for training for decades, the 10th Mountain Division is a point of pride for Coloradans and the modern-day division has been involved in many important missions including Operation Desert Storm and Hurricane Andrew relief efforts.